-pany to qualify for adoption of this practice, it must undertake annual the evaluation. ngage an independent expert at least every three years to facilitate Application : Applied Explanation on application of the practice The annual assessment on the effectiveness of the Board as a whole, performance of the Board Committees and the contribution of each individual Director and each member of the BARC have been carried out for the FYE2024.
-In conducting each assessment/evaluation, the following main criteria were adopted by the BNRC: - (i) Assessment of the effectiveness of the Board as a whole
+pany to qualify for adoption of this practice, it must undertake annual ngage an independent expert at least every three years to facilitate the evaluation.
+Application Applied Application принос Explanation on application of the practice The annual assessment on the effectiveness of the Board as a whole, performance of the Board Committees and the contribution of each individual Director and each member of the BARC have been carried out for the FYE2025.
+In conducting each assessment/evaluation, the following main criteria were adopted by the BNRC: - (i) Assessment of the effectiveness of the Board as a whole • Board Mix and Composition; • Quality of information and decision-making; • Boardroom activities • Board's relationship with the Management; • Environmental, Social and Governance ("ESG") issues or Sustainability (ii) Directors' self/peer performance evaluation • Fit and proper; • Contribution to interaction; • Quality of input; • Understanding of role; • Board Chairman's role; and • Calibre and personality. (iii) BARC member's self/peer evaluation • Quality and composition; • Skills and Competencies; and • Meeting Administration and Conduct.
+Board Chairman's role; and Calibre and personality. (iii) BARC member's self/peer evaluation Quality and composition; Skills and Competencies; and

-·

-Based on the results of the evaluation conducted for FYE2024, the BNRC was satisfied with the performance of the Board as a whole, BARC and individual members of the Board and the BARC.
+Based on the results of the evaluation conducted for FYE2025, the BNRC was satisfied with the performance of the Board as a whole, BARC and individual members of the Board and the BARC.
 The Directors and Board Committees provided their feedback anonymously on their peers' performance and individual performance contributions to the Board and respective Board Committees.
 The results were then collated by the Company Secretaries and tabled to the BNRC for deliberation.
 The assessment report and the report on the Board balance (the required mix of skills, experience, and other qualities) were deliberated and circulated to the BNRC.
-The results affirmed that the Board and each of its Committees continue to

-discharge its duties effectively.
+The results affirmed that the Board and each of its Committees continue to discharge its duties effectively.
 To review the independence of the INEDs, the fundamental premise of the assessment is that an INED must be independent of management and free from any business, family, or other relationship, that could materially interfere with, or could reasonably be perceived to interfere with, the exercise of his/her independent and objective judgement in addition to the independence guidelines and criteria as set out in the MMLR of the Bursa Securities.

 Explanation for : departure

 Large companies are re encouraged to complete equired to complete the columns below.
 Non-large companies are the columns below.

 Measure :

 Timeframe :

+1